top of page

 My family had moved into a large redbrick apartment complex, which unlike the old, character-filled downtown buildings contained mostly efficiency units rented by students.
 At night, nearly all the windows in the complex closed with identical black-and-white-checkered curtains, which matched the black-and-white-checkered rugs, sofa cushions, and bedspreads that complemented a few pine veneer tables, chairs, and shelves in the apartments.
 Our three-story building was one of the few buildings with two-bedroom apartments and formed the center row of two rectangles of nearly identical buildings.
 We hadn’t brought much with us from Long Island apart from clothes and practical necessities and did little to personalize the small rooms of our apartment.
 As a young woman, my mother had used her savings from work to buy a sofa, two chairs, and a few other furnishings.
 We stayed in the apartment for two years, but her furnishings remained in my grandmother’s house or storage.

-To my childhood eye the complex held a maze of quads, stairwells, walkways, and green areas to explore, and none of the dreariness I would see in it as an adult.
+To my childhood eye the complex held a maze of quads, stairwells, walkways, and green areas to explore, and none of the dreary uniformity I would see in it as an adult.
 Its buildings rose up the hillside of a steep valley, connected by concrete walkways that led like spokes onto surrounding streets.
-After coming home from school, Camilla and I played on the grassy quad in front of the building, wandered around the complex, or ran up and down the narrow bicycle tracks that paralleled the staircases, as comfortably at home in the harsh shadows of manmade structures as in the curvatures of oaks on Long Island.
+After returning from school, Camilla and I played on the grassy quad in front of the building, wandered around the complex, or ran up and down the narrow bicycle tracks that paralleled the staircases, as comfortably at home in the harsh shadows of manmade structures as under the generous curvatures of oaks on Long Island.
 When it rained, we explored the stairwells of any building whose door would open for us and visited the longtime partner of my father’s sister, who invited us in for cookies each time we knocked on the window of his first-floor apartment.

 A boy our age with darker skin color and a mother who dressed in a sari also lived a floor below us.
 In the afternoons, the boy often stood in the shadow of the building watching Camilla and me play on the quad.
 On Long Island, a few children of Italian or mixed-race descent in our neighborhood and school had had darker skin color, and my parents’ friends had included an African-American colleague of my father’s and his wife.
 Growing numbers of workers came to Sweden from southern Europe in my childhood, as did eventually refugees from outside Europe.
-Yet Sweden was a historically homogenous country and immigrants remained poorly integrated, mostly living in suburban high-rise developments where few Swedes ventured.
+Yet Sweden was a historically homogenous country in which immigrants remained poorly integrated and many looked upon even pale-faced migrants from neighboring Finland as outsiders.
 I can’t recall ever speaking to the boy a floor below us.
-As a child, I implicitly understood that while my family belonged, his did not.
+While my family belonged, I implicitly understood, his did not.

-My school lay on a steep street lined with apartment buildings and chestnut trees, in a homey wooden building with a stone foundation and wrap-around balcony and a yard with a tall, forested rock knoll that my classmates called the fortress.
+My school sat on a steep street lined with apartment buildings and chestnut trees, in a homey wooden building with a stone foundation and wrap-around balcony, and a yard with a tall, forested rock knoll.
 Second and third graders shared an airy classroom with creaking wooden floors and desks arranged into groups.
 Our teacher sat at a desk in the middle of the room and had short gray hair that waved in whichever odd ways the wind willed.
 Like us students, after entering the building she took off her shoes and padded upstairs in knitted slippers with soft leather soles.
 We called her by her first name, Ulla, adding Tant, or Lady, for respect.
-My desk sat by a window overlooking a large chestnut tree, across from the desk of a girl named Cecilia.
-Cecilia had large brown eyes and long dark hair and was calm, quiet, and poised, quick to smile but seldom to laugh.
+My desk stood by a window overlooking a large chestnut tree, across from the desk of a girl named Cecilia with large brown eyes and long dark hair.
+Cecilia was calm, quiet, and poised, quick to smile but seldom to laugh.
 We became fast friends.

 Since my classmates lived in widely scattered parts of the city, Cecilia’s tram went in a different direction from mine.
-When I occasionally accompanied my friend home after school, we let ourselves into her family’s row house and, after having a snack, played marbles on the sidewalk or if it rained sat on her bed playing card games or stitching on felt animals and pillows that we began during craft hour in school.
+When I occasionally accompanied my friend home after school, we let ourselves into her family’s row house and played in the small yard or if it rained sat on her bed playing cards or stitching on felt animals and pillows that we began during craft hour in school.
 My family’s apartment didn’t have a television, but one or two afternoons a week Camilla and I watched a children’s program in a viewing room in a nearby building.
 Cecilia, I knew, didn’t watch more television than I did.

 ✧

-Most afternoons, after playing for an hour or so in the complex after school, Camilla and I left for a swimming, ice skating, piano, or dance lesson.
-Darkness had long since fallen by the time we made our way back home.
-My mother often spent afternoons weaving on a rag rug in the complex’s weaving cottage or vävstuga, a spacious, brightly lit room with two rows of floor looms and large windows toward the walkway outside.
-Occasionally, she went downtown to window shop, take a class, or have coffee with a friend, or she drove inland to visit my grandmother and other relatives in and around her hometown.
-Either way, on arriving home from school Camilla and I let ourselves into an empty apartment and poured ourselves bowls of rosehip soup from a store-bought carton in the refrigerator.
-My mother insisted, if weaving, that we knock on the window next to her loom each time we returned from an activity downtown, but she gave us a freedom to come and go that we hadn’t had on Long Island.
+Most afternoons, after playing for an hour or so in the complex after school, Camilla and I left for a swimming, ice skating, piano, or dance lesson, darkness having long since fallen by the time we made our way back home.
+My mother often spent afternoons weaving in the complex’s weaving cottage or vävstuga, a brightly lit room with rows of floor looms and large windows toward the walkway outside.
+Occasionally she went downtown to shop, take a class, or have coffee with a friend, or she drove an hour inland to visit my grandmother and other relatives in and around her hometown.
+She insisted, if weaving, that my sister and I knock on the window of the weaving room each time we returned from school or an activity downtown, but otherwise gave us a freedom to come and go that we hadn’t had on Long Island.
+Unlike on Long Island, where she had greeted us with a table set with milk and homemade bread or cookies when we returned from school, in Gothenburg Camilla and I usually let ourselves into an empty apartment and, if hungry, poured bowls of rosehip soup from a store-bought carton in the refrigerator.

-We arrived on Saturday morning and entered from a back door off the cellar and my grandfather’s former tailor shop.
 My grandmother lived on the second floor and rented out small apartments on the first.
-After clambering up a steep staircase that led to a narrow hallway between the kitchen and spare bedroom, we opened the kitchen door to the sight of her making coffee and arranging oven-warmed cinnamon rolls and cookies on a platter.
+My mother, sister, and I arrived on Saturday morning and after clambering up a steep back staircase off the cellar opened the kitchen door to the sight of my grandmother making coffee and arranging oven-warmed cinnamon rolls and cookies on a platter.
 Before long, I sat down at the kitchen table at my usual place by the window.
-My mother poured the coffee as my grandmother took off her apron, straightened out her dress, and then sat down, looked at each of us, and said varsågod, please.
+My mother poured the coffee and my grandmother took off her apron, straightened out her dress, and then sat down, looked at each of us, and said varsågod, please.
 I bit into a piping-hot roll with pearl sugar that crackled between my teeth.

-An hour or so later, my mother, Camilla, and I usually walked downtown to run errands in the small shopping district that hugged the town square on the eastern bank of the river.
-My mother stopped to greet old family friends and work colleagues, and later that afternoon we joined my grandmother in visiting relations from my mother's large circle of aunts and other relatives in the city and surrounding countryside.
-That evening, I sat on my bed between ironed white sheets embroidered with lace borders and my mother’s family initials looking out the window of the spare room.
-Old brick factory buildings lined the street leading toward downtown.
-As I watched the lights twinkle out the window, soft voices drifted from the kitchen across the hall.
+An hour or so later, my mother, Camilla, and I walked downtown to run errands in the small shopping district that hugged the town square on the eastern bank of the river.
+We stopped often to greet old family friends and work colleagues of my mother's and later that afternoon joined my grandmother in visiting one aunt, cousin, or another from my mother's large circle of relatives in the city and surrounding countryside.
+That evening, as my aunt, mother, and grandmother cleared the coffee in the kitchen across the hall, I sat on my bed between ironed white sheets embroidered with lace borders and my mother’s family initials looking out the window at the old brick buildings that lined the streets leading toward downtown.
+Lights twinkled out the window and soft voices drifted across the hall.

 Now, I sat on my bed looking out at the rows of lit-up windows that closed with black-and-white-checkered curtains exactly like my own, mesmerized by the profiles of the people who came and went behind them and under the halos of the lamps along the walkways.
 The light and linear walls and human presence dissolved my fear of the dark.
 When I awoke at night I peered out from behind my curtain at the lights that still burned in a few windows, and then thought of all the people snug asleep in the buildings around me and drowsily pulled my covers back over my chin.